GraphSAINT/GraphSAINT/README.md

 We have integrated the following architecture variants into GraphSAINT in this codebase:

 * **Attention**: We train [GAT](https://arxiv.org/abs/1710.10903) with the minibatches returned by GraphSAINT (the original GAT model only supports full batch training).
-Use the example configuration `./train_config/explore/reddit2_gat.yml` for a 2 layer GAT on Reddit achieving 0.967 F1-micro.
+Use the example configuration `./train_config/explore/reddit2_gat.yml` for a 2-layer GAT-SAINT on Reddit achieving 0.967 F1-micro.
 * **Jumping Knowledge connection**: The JK-Net in the [original paper](https://arxiv.org/abs/1806.03536) adopts the neighbor sampling strategy of GraphSAGE, where neighbor explosion in deeper layers is **not** resolved.
 Here, we demonstrate that graph sampling based minibatch of GraphSAINT can be applied to JK-Net architecture to improve training scalability w.r.t.
 GCN depth.
+See `./train_config/explore/reddit4_jk_e.yml` for a 4-layer JK-SAINT on Reddit achieving 0.970 F1-micro.
-* **Higher order graph convolutional layers**: Just specify the order in the configuration file (see `./train_config/README.md`, and also `./train_config/explore/reddit2_o2_rw.yml` for an example order two GCN reaching 0.967 F1-micro).
+* **Higher order graph convolutional layers**: Normal graph convolutional layers aggregate 1-hop neighbors, and thus is considered as order-1.
+A natural extension to aggregate k-hop neighbors in a single layer leads to an order-k GCN architecture.
+Just specify the order in the configuration file (see `./train_config/README.md`, and also `./train_config/explore/reddit2_o2_rw.yml` for an example order two GCN reaching 0.967 F1-micro).

 ***New state-of-the-art results on deep models:***
 * Check out `./train_config/explore/reddit4_jk_e.yml` for a 4-layer GraphSAINT-JK-Net achieving **0.970** F1-Micro on Reddit.
 The total training time (using independent edge sampler) is under 55 seconds, which is even 2x faster than 2-layer S-GCN!